twinstae/trpg-stelo/src/pages/ko/numenera/how-to-play-numenera.md

 opponent that hinders its defenses for one round, the effect lasts until Valleris acts on his next turn.

+> Special abilities you get
+from being a Glaive are
+called fighting moves.
+Nanos have esoteries,
+Jacks have tricks of
+the trade, Arkai have
+precepts, Delves have
+Delve lores, and Wrights
+have inspired techniques.

 ## 상호작용
 Obviously, players can talk to each other all they want, and at least some of that conversation